abuseofnotation/abuseofnotation.github.io/_posts/microblog/2025-04-03-haskell-task.md

 Conclusion
 ===

-We verify that our code leads to the base cases, subtracting `1` from `n` and taking letters from the `letters` array, until both are 0.
+We verify that our code leads to the base cases, subtracting `1` from `n` and taking letters from the `letters` list, until both are 0.

 If we reach the first base case: